Crown Perth: Incidents

 During the 2022 ICC Men's T20 World Cup a contractor entered cricket player Virat Kohli' room uninvited, and made a video that was uploaded to a social media platform.
 Crown Perth issued an apology and terminated the contractor.

 Burswood Park

 The parklands surrounding the casino is known as Burswood Park.
 It was originally a rubbish tip, and also the location of a cement works on the eastern side, from the mid-1940s.

-The construction of the casino complex also saw the parklands regenerated into a public recreational facility, in the early 2000s.
+The construction of the casino complex also saw the parklands regenerated into a public recreational facility in the early 2000s.

 The park contains wildflower displays, and a heritage trail with various statues.
 It also initially featured a public golf course that was closed for redevelopment in 2013, with The Camfield, a large pub and micro brewery built adjacent to Perth Stadium now occupying the site.
-Over the year a number of community events take place in Burswood Park, including Movies at Burswood with proceed going to Telethon Perth, and Have a Go Day, an event for over 55s.
+Over the year a number of community events take place in Burswood Park, including Movies at Burswood with proceeds going to Telethon Perth, and Have a Go Day, an event for over 55s.

+In February 2026, the section of Burswood Park north of the resort began redevelopment into a sports and entertainment precinct to be known as Perth Park, which will be centred around a street circuit.